arrifat346afs/mediaPlayer/README.md

     - `mpris_control`: To interact with media players.
     - `audio_control`: For system volume management.

+## Note

+> [!NOTE]
+> The media player widget will only be visible when there is an active media player (e.g., Spotify, VLC, Firefox) running and playing media.
+If no active media session is detected, the widget will automatically hide itself.

 ## Installation

 Ensure this plugin is placed in your Dank Material Shell plugins directory: